Donate Newsletter

 Learn about the Holocaust and genocides

-On Holocaust Memorial Day, we remember the six million Jews murdered in the Holocaust, and the millions of people killed under Nazi persecution of other groups, and during more recent genocides in Cambodia, Rwanda, Bosnia, and Darfur.
+The Holocaust is central to Holocaust Memorial Day and we remember the 6 million Jews murdered during the Holocaust.
+We also commemorate the millions more people murdered through the Nazi persecution of other groups and in the more recent genocides recognised by the UK government, and the genocide in Darfur.

 The Holocaust was a terrible and defining episode of the twentieth century, which undoubtedly changed the course of history.